zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/providers/azure.md

 This is the operating system that will run on your VM.
 Select the appropriate one from the pull down.
 Some will have additional pricing associated with them.
 Not all are available for Arm VMs.
 To filter, click on `See all images`, and then select `Arm64` from the `Image Type` filter.
 You can then select a particular version of your preferred OS from the `Select` pulldown of that OS tab.

-In this tutorial `Ubuntu Server 20.04 LTS` is used.
+Note that if a `Windows` operating system is selected, the user must have an appropriate license.
+See the [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment) for information.

 ### VM architecture

-Select `Arm64` for an Arm-based operating system.
+If not enabled automatically based on the above image, select `Arm64` for an Arm-based operating system.
 This will update the `Size` pulldown (see below) to present Arm based servers.

 ### Run with Azure Spot discount

 This is a low cost pricing option.
-See documentation for details.
+See Azure documentation for details.
+This does not affect the deployment of the virtual machine.

 ### Size